Dushanbe: Cemeteries

 There are 5 main and 14 unrecognized cemeteries in Dushanbe.
 One of the 5 mains ones is Mekhrobod, founded in 2013, that consists of 74 acres of primarily tombstones.
 For a period of 9 months in 2019, 78 people were buried there.
 Luchob cemetery, also one of the five, uses commemorative steles to remember the dead and houses more well-known figures.
-As of October 2019, 54 people were buried there such as Jabbor Rasulov, Bobojon Ghafurov, Muhammad Osimi, Mirzo Tursunzade, Loik Sherali, Muhammadjon Shakuri, Malika Sabirova, Tufa Fozylova, and Mukaddima Ashrafi.
+As of October 2019, 54 people were buried there such as Jabbār Rasulāv, Bobojon Ghafurov, Muhammad Osimi, Mirzo Tursunzade, Lāyiq Shēralī, Muhammadjon Shakuri, Malika Sabirova, Tufa Fozylova, and Mukaddima Ashrafi.
 It was founded in 1977 and uses the smallest amount of land of the five.
 In 2017, the government secretly moved many national figures from Aini park to Luchob cemetery, sparking outrage.

 Sari Osiyo, founded in 1933, is another one of the five cemeteries.
 It is one of the oldest in the city and has graves from the late 19th century.
 For the 9-month period in 2019, 225 were buried here.
 The Christian cemetery is another one of the five, the least visited although frequented by the 201st Russian division.
 It uses 84.3 hectares of land and saw 197 new graves over the same nine-month period.
 Shokhmansur is the last of the five main cemeteries and saw 65 burials over the 9-month period.
 The Jewish cemetery of the city, one of the fourteen unofficial ones, is looked after by the Congress of Bukharian Jews.